• Disease Overview

 Treatment

-No specific therapy exists for of TPI deficiency.
-Treatment is directed toward the specific symptoms that are apparent in each individual.
+No specific therapy exists for TPI deficiency.
+There is a lack of effective clinical treatment as the pathogenesis underlying TPI deficiency remains largely unknown.8 Treatment is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
-Pediatricians, cardiologists, neurologists, and other healthcare professionals may need to systematically and comprehensively plan an affect child’s treatment.
+Pediatricians, cardiologists, neurologists and other healthcare professionals may need to systematically and comprehensively plan an affected child’s treatment.

-Specific therapies may include blood transfusions to treat hemolytic anemia during episodes of red blood cell destruction (hemolysis) and assisted ventilation to treat paralysis of the diaphragm.
-Genetic counseling may be of benefit for affected individuals and their families.
-Other treatment is symptomatic and supportive.
+Treatment may include blood transfusions to treat hemolytic anemia during episodes of red blood cell destruction (hemolysis), assisted ventilation to help with the breathing difficulties due to paralysis of the diaphragm, physical and speech therapy and assistive devices to improve mobility as well as standard medications to control seizures, and antibiotic therapy to prevent infections.
+7 Other treatment is symptomatic and supportive.18,19,20

 • < Previous section